 By the time most people make it into my office they have usually been struggling with emotional distress for a while.
 Sometimes not just weeks or months, but years.
 For some folks it’s been a lifetime.
 The thing they know is that they want relief as quickly as possible, and rightly so.
 Enduring long term problems with anxiety, depression, grief or addictive behavior seriously undermines quality of life and relationships.
-Although there is no quick fix, developing the ‘right’ mind set about recovery can be as helpful as any therapeutic strategies explored with a counsellor.
+Although there is no quick fix, developing the ‘right’ mind set about recovery can be as helpful as any therapeutic strategies explored with a counselor.

 Lessons from Marathon Runners